Illumina/SMNCopyNumberCaller/README.md

 Chen X, Sanchis-Juan A, French CE, et al. Spinal muscular atrophy diagnosis and carrier screening from genome sequencing data.
 Genet Med.
 February 2020:1-9. doi:10.1038/s41436-020-0754-0

-SMNCopyNumberCaller is provided under the terms and conditions of the [Apache License Version 2.0](https://github.com/Illumina/SMNCopyNumberCaller/blob/master/LICENSE.txt).
+SMNCopyNumberCaller is provided under the terms and conditions of the [PolyForm Strict License 1.0.0](LICENSE.txt).
 It requires several third party packages (numpy, scipy, statsmodels and pysam) provided under other open source licenses, which are listed in [COPYRIGHT.txt](https://github.com/Illumina/SMNCopyNumberCaller/blob/master/COPYRIGHT.txt).

 ## Running the program
 This Python3 program can be run as follows: